Creativity. Community. Connection.

 {you are}

-I’m Aeryn: a certified mind-body practitioner, nervous system educator, and someone who has walked the long road of trauma & chronic illness recovery.
-I’m also an intermediate-level potter who fell in love with clay at a time when my body was begging for gentleness, slowness, and permission to let go of perfectionism.
+I’m Aeryn: a certified mind-body practitioner, nervous system educator, and someone who’s walked the long road of trauma and chronic illness recovery.
+I fell in love with clay during a time when my body was craving slowness, gentleness, and permission to let go of perfection.

 If you're looking for a perfectly polished studio or technical instruction, this probably isn’t the right fit.
-But if you want a space to exhale, make, and be—with every imperfect part of you invited to the table—you’re in the right place.
+But if you want a backyard, a warm table, and space to connect & create without pressure—you’re in the right place.

 about clay